BigSSL: Exploring the Frontier of Large-Scale Semi-Supervised Learning for Automatic Speech Recognition: Introduction

 \textbf{Non-ASR Tasks:} We use features derived from the intermediate layers of the P-models for non-ASR tasks.
 We achieve SoTA performance for multiple tasks within the non-semantic speech (NOSS) benchmark \cite{trill} by directly using these features with linear models only.
 For the AudioSet benchmark \cite{gemmeke2017audio}, which involves a wide variety of non-speech sounds, we find intermediate Conformer layers pre-trained on the non-labeled native dataset, rather than YT-U, to yield SoTA results.

 \textbf{Discussions and Future Directions:} We comment on some noteworthy observations and discuss possible future directions.

-Despite the unifying theme of employing semi-supervised learning methods to train large models, the particulars of the experiments are varied.
-This variation is due to the fact that the tasks explored in this work have different pre-existing set-ups with limited budgets for experimentation.
+Despite the unifying theme of employing SSL to train large models, the particulars of the experiments are varied, and not all experimental options are exhaustively explored in our control experiments.
+This is due to the fact that the tasks explored in this work have different pre-existing set-ups with limited budgets for experimentation.
 We describe the important elements of each experiment in the corresponding section and provide additional details in the appendix.